zephyrproject-rtos/trusted-firmware-m/readme.rst

 ############
 This release includes:

-    - A Secure FW with support for PSA Level 1 isolation on ARMv8M.
+    - A Secure FW with support for PSA Level 1 and 2 isolation on Armv8-M.
     - The Interfaces exposed by the Secure FW to NS side.
-    - A blocking secure fw model with NS application example.
+    - A secure fw model with NS application example.
     - Secure services running within this SPE:

-        - Secure Storage Service
+        - Secure Storage Service (PSA Protected Storage API - 1.0-beta-2)
-        - Attestation
+        - Attestation (PSA API 1.0-beta-0)
-        - Crypto Service
+        - Crypto Service (PSA API 1.0-beta-1)
         - TF-M Audit Log
         - Platform Service

-        - Secure Storage Service
+    - PSA IPC support

-    - Support for ARMv8-M mainline and baseline
+    - Support for Armv8-M mainline and baseline
     - Testcases running baremetal and with RTX to test the functionality.
-    - Basic support for higher level isolation but it is ``in progress with limited testing``.
-    - BL2 bootloader for image authentication based on SHA256 and RSA-2048
+    - BL2 bootloader for image authentication based on SHA256 and RSA-3072
       digital signature.
     - Build system based on cmake, supporting armclang and GNU Arm.

-***********
-In progress
-***********
-- Ongoing and incremental support for PSA features:

-    - Level 2 and 3 PSA isolation
-    - PSA IPC support
-    - Bootloader enhancements
-    - ...

-- OS support and use case examples:

-    - mbed OS upstream support
-    - mbed cloud client examples
-    - ...

-- Ongoing security hardening, optimization and quality improvements.

 *********
 Platforms